 Get ready to come into store and meet our experts

 There’s a long list of things to consider when planning the design of a new kitchen.
 But that’s why we’re here.
-Our design experts take care of all of that – so you don’t have to.
+At B&Q, our design experts take care of all of that – so you don’t have to.
 All we need from you are a few simple things and then we can get to work.

-When you come into store for your free design consultation, please bring with you:
+When you come in-store for your free design consultation, please bring with you:

-This is essential to help our designers accurately start work on designing your kitchen.
-Follow our step-by-step guide to getting all the dimensions you’ll need.
+Your kitchen’s measurements - This is essential to help our designers accurately start work on designing your kitchen.
+Follow our step-by-step guide (below) to getting all the dimensions you’ll need.

 Tools & materials required

-Sketch the outline of your room.
-All you require is the general shape.
+Sketch the outline of the room.
+All you need is the general shape.

-Indicate any obstacles that must be planned around, such as the boiler, meters and radiators.
+Indicate any obstacles that must be planned around, such as the boiler, meters and radiators (pictured).